Scouting in Scotland: Camp sites

+Auchengillan Outdoor Centre is an outdoor adventure centre and campsite operated by Clyde Region.
+It is located on the A 809, outside of Blanefield, north of Glasgow.
+It is accessible from the West Highland Way.

 The East Scotland Region, formerly Perth and Kinross Area, jointly with Girlguiding Perth and Kinross, runs Craggan campsite, located between the Braco – Comrie road (B827) and the Muthill – Crieff road (A822).

 In the South West Scotland Region there are: